 However, if you’re looking for a way to make a more of a regular income online, or even a full-time income online, then read on to the next section.

-While there are various ways that you can make money online; one way that I make money online is from having a blog and mainly, via Affiliate Marketing.
+While there are various ways that you can make money online; one way that I make money online is from having a blog and partly, from Affiliate Marketing.

 Affiliate marketing is great because, you don’t have to deal with customer service, physical products, transactions or shipping.

 You’re just the middleman collecting the money at the end of the process.

 Another great thing about it, is you can create a business surrounding topics that you’re really interested in.

 Many people online, still don’t understand the process of affiliate marketing, despite it being used by a majority of businesses online these days.

 Just think of any well-known brand around today – a majority of them will have an affiliate program.